Sharenting: the act of over-posting about your children's lives on social media.

 Child Rescue Coalition is an organization that aims to protect all children from sexual exploitation.
 One way they do that is through the Child Protection System (CPS) -- "technology that provides the most comprehensive view of where child predators around the world are downloading and sharing explicit content online -— leading to direct action," according to the web site.

-It's chief executive officer (CEO) and founder, Carly Yoost, said the campaign was "extremely successful."
+Its CEO and founder, Carly Yoost, said the campaign was "extremely successful."
 One of the biggest takeaways for parents, she said, was simply learning to adjust their privacy settings on social media platforms.
 A step-by-step guide can be found here.

 Among the list of hashtags, Yoost said #nakedchild and #modelingchild were especially dangerous.